rayfrankenstein/AITOW/README.md

 “Technical debt.
 I see this time and time again.
 User Stories are supposed to be forecasts, not commitments.
 But the business doesn't like stories carried over, so they become commitments.
 At the end of each sprint, everyone rushes to get their stuff done, and hacks are implemented to meet an arbitrary deadline.
 Many times I want to begin my work by refactoring something to what it needs to be first, then do the actual user story.
 But its risky because the refactoring might take more than the allocated story points, and you get dinged.
 So I do the story first, and if there is time do the refactoring but it almost never happens.”—clumsysmurf, [https://news.ycombinator.com/item?id=20017854#20021832](https://news.ycombinator.com/item?id=20017854#20021832)

 ---
+"My company is undergoing an "agile transformation" to use Scrum.
+Whereas before my team was working prioritising people and communication over process we're now "committing" to arbitrary deadlines and bogged down by process and useless meetings.
+Rather than being able to respond to change we have set scope and bringing work in is frowned upon because it might cross the "deadline".
+We don't even have a fixed release schedule so the fortnightly sprint boundary is pointless.

+I can see why you might need to run a low-trust low-skill offshore project this way but actually existing Scrum is worse than even the waterfall my first company did."--Guid_NewGuid, https://news.ycombinator.com/item?id=31705526

+---
 “The bane of my existence is the endless pressure for estimates.
 I'm doing research; no one has done this stuff before.
 It is truly unknowable.
 If it was known it would be in a paper somewhere, and I would merely be implementing that paper.
 So I get told "break it down into smaller chunks", as if my 30 years of success didn't teach me how to break down problems.
 Thanks PM that has never coded or produced anything intellectually novel before!
 I'm surely being dumb and/or obstinate!

 I got that written in my previous performance review, that I don't know how to plan and break down problems, because I flatly refuse to play this game.
 You get punished for trying for hard things.
 It's nonsense.
 "I don't know" cannot be changed by insisting on an estimate.”—RogerL, [https://news.ycombinator.com/item?id=20325096](https://news.ycombinator.com/item?id=20325096)